7 Best Mountain Bike Shoes Review (Updated for 2018)

 Clipless pedals have a recessed area for a cleat to fit into it, creating a better bond between the shoe and the pedal.
 The best clipless mountain bike shoes come with multiple cleats on the sole so you can lock your foot in a position that fits your style.
 These shoes are well ventilated which is ideal for warm weather riding, but can leave your toes frozen in the colder months.

-Here is the buying guide from global cycling network.
 It's very helpful though it's titled choosing cycling shoes but there is in-depth details on how to choose the right mountain bike shoes comparing to generic cycling shoes.

 Criteria for Finding the Best Mountain Bike Shoes